Texas Roadhouse Rolls

 After about two to three minutes, the dough should be tacky but not sticky.
 If it’s sticky, add a small amount of flour in batches until the dough is no longer sticky.

-Tip: A stand mixer makes everything more manageable, but you can knead the dough by hand.
 Once the dough forms a ball, turn it out onto a lightly floured surface.
 Knead it until it’s no longer sticky.
 Just keep in mind, it will take longer to do it by hand.

 First Rise

 Place the dough in a greased bowl and turn to coat it.
-Cover the bowl with a dish towel and leave it in a warm spot to rise until it’s doubled its size.
+Cover the bowl with a dish towel and leave it in a warm place to rise until it’s doubled its size.
 This usually takes about 45 to 60 minutes.

 How to Roll and Cut the Dough